otterkit/otterkit.com/pages/docs/intrinsics/BYTE-LENGTH.md

 # BYTE-LENGTH Function

 ### Description:

-This function returns an integer value equal to the length of its argument in bytes.
+This function returns an integer value equal to the length of the argument in bytes.

 ### Types: